 - More than 300 residents have been adopted or helped clean the city’s catch basins.
 This has led to both increased awareness of the importance of managing stormwater to prevent flooding and improved relationships between city hall staff and residents in low-income neighborhoods where catch basins have been adopted.

 - The city continued the Adopt-a-Catch Basin program in 2018 under the newly elected Mayor LeToya Cantrell, and tied it to other city cleanup initiatives to increase the program’s impact and ensure its sustainability.

 Keys to Success

 After flooding in August 2017, controlling local flooding became a priority for the city and Cities of Service and city staff were prepared to expand the program quickly.
-Due to the groundwork the AmeriCorps VISTA members and city staff had done to get the program started, the team was ready to plan a number of cleanups and more than 200 catch basins were adopted in the first month of the program.
+Due to the groundwork the Cities of Service Resilience AmeriCorps VISTA members and city staff had done to get the program started, the team was ready to plan a number of cleanups and more than 200 catch basins were adopted in the first month of the program.

 We’re a small neighborhood but that doesn’t mean we can’t make a difference.
 Being small doesn’t mean you can’t make a difference for our environment and for future generations.”